trco/wannabe/README.md

 ## Configuration

-Wannabe requires a `config.json` configuration file.
+Wannabe requires a configuration file in `.json` format.
 Any changes made to the configuration file will only take effect after restarting the standalone Wannabe server or the one running in the container.

 The configuration file consists of three root fields: [mode](#mode), [storageProvider](#storage-provider), and [wannabes](#wannabes).
 Refer to the following subsections for details on all the options that can be configured using these root fields.